According to humorist Mark Twain“There are two types of speakers: those that are nervous and those that are liars.”

 FOOD FOR THOUGHT

-• In your own words, describe why viewers actually enjoy seeing “real” people in a video.
+- In your own words, describe the idea presented in the article that many viewers actually enjoy seeing “real” people in a video over gorgeous people.

 Thanks for reading Video Production Tips